Greece Moments Greece Moments

 White sand beach in Stoupa

-With the next few kilometers to the south, the landscape changes, because now we enter a completely different world with the Inner Mani.
+Over the next few kilometres heading south, the landscape changes as we enter a completely different world: the Inner Mani.
 Up to the dream bay of Itilo, the lush green hills slowly give way to the typical barren mountain slopes of the Mani.

 Itilo Bucht Mani Peloponnes